 We take fishing mortality from the operating model as exogenous, simulating haul level data until total catches equal what is dictated by the operating model.
 Therefore the fishing mortality from the biological operating model dictates total catches, while the fishing model only simulates how fishers would make spatial decisions and potentially choose areas with greater realized CPUE.
 This is akin to a fishery where, for example, management sets a total allowable catch (TAC), and the TAC is always fulfilled in our fishery.
-Note that fishery size selectivity is assumed to be independent of catch area; we leave fisher size selection and its impact on size/age structure for future work.
+An extension for future research could be to estimate the effects from declines in effort.
+Also note that fishery size selectivity is assumed to be independent of catch area, and we do not estimate an impact on size/age structure.

+2.2.1 Modeling fishing behavior